 - At a minimum, lenders should be comparing their share of lending in White majority tracts to their share of lending in majority-minority tracts (“MMTs”) and testing those differences for statistical significance.

-- If necessary, determine the magnitude of any market penetration issue by computing the number of applications needed in certain geographies to eliminate risk.
-This concrete take-away allows lenders to set marketing strategies and production goals while also ensuring safety and soundness.
+- If necessary, determine the magnitude of any market penetration issue by computing the number of applications needed in specific geographies to eliminate risk.
+This concrete take-away allows lenders to set marketing strategies and production goals while ensuring safety and soundness.

 - Conduct market penetration analysis using multiple peer groups.
 These peer groups should be based on who the known competitors are, activity range (e.g., by excluding peers with less than or half or more than twice the activity of the subject lender, within the selected geography), asset size, regulator/type of institution, and business models.